TRMRai/TRMR-voiceagent/README.md

 ### License

-1. The entire TEN framework (except for the folders explicitly listed below) is released under the Apache License, Version 2.0, with additional restrictions.
-For details, please refer to the [LICENSE](./LICENSE) file located in the root directory of the TEN framework.
+1. The entire TRMR framework (except for the folders explicitly listed below) is released under the Apache License, Version 2.0, with additional restrictions.
+For details, please refer to the [LICENSE](./LICENSE) file located in the root directory of the TRMR framework.

 2. The components within the `packages` directory are released under the Apache License, Version 2.0.
 For details, please refer to the `LICENSE` file located in each package's root directory.

-3. The third-party libraries used by the TEN framework are listed and described in detail.
+3. The third-party libraries used by the TRMR framework are listed and described in detail.
 For more information, please refer to the [third_party](./third_party/) folder.

 <div align="right">